 PI: Dr. Adeline Vanderver

-LeukoSEQ, a clinical trial launched by Dr. Adeline Vanderver in partnership with Illumina Inc. in November of 2015, is intended for individuals under 18 years of age who have recently identified and unsolved white matter abnormalities.
+LeukoSEQ, a clinical trial launched by Dr. Adeline Vanderver in partnership with Illumina Inc. in November of 2015, is intended for individuals under 18 years of age with undiagnosed white matter abnormalities who have not yet undergone advanced diagnostic testing.
 The trial seeks to compare the diagnostic efficacy of CLIA-certified whole genome sequencing (WGS) with standard diagnostic approaches, which currently have a diagnostic success rate of only about 50%.

-For more information about the trial, or to refer an individual with a recently diagnosed and unsolved white matter disorder, please contact Omar Sherbini, the LeukoSEQ study coordinator.
-You can also find out more about the trial by visiting the ClinicalTrials.gov listing.
+For more information about the trial, or to refer a patient, please click here to contact project manager Omar Sherbini.
+You may also find out more about the trial by visiting the ClinicalTrials.gov listing.

-*Site visit not required.
+*Site visit is not required.
 Open to all candidates living in the United States.